Was the Colombian plebiscite result foreseeable?

-Before I proceed with my analysis, I will state a couple of details in order to provide further context.
+Before I proceed with my analysis, I will share a couple more details in order to provide further context.
 First, while I was a supporter of the yes vote, I do not intend to use this analysis to land points for or against the results of the election.
 In fact, although I am disappointed with the results, I confess I am not entirely surprised.
-Therefore, the purpose of this post is purely to contribute to our understanding of the plebiscite.
-Additionally, while we are talking about understanding the results as it relates to other variables, I want to emphasize that I am talking about the relationship between variables, but by no means suggesting that these methods imply causal mechanisms.
-Another technical point that deserves clarification is that I am using municipalities indistinctively, to refer to municipalities, districts, and non-municipalized areas.
+However, the purpose of this post is purely to contribute to our understanding of the plebiscite.
+Additionally, in this post I am exploring the relationship between variables, but by no means suggesting that these methods imply causal mechanisms.
+Another technical point that deserves clarification is that I am using municipalities indistinctively to refer to municipalities, districts, and non-municipalized areas.
 This is a minor detail many analysts omit but is relevant to explain missing data for some administrative units.

 Another purpose of this post is to make these data available for others to run their own analyses and draw their own conclusions.
-And here I must credit my friend, Christian J. Meyer, who is responsible for retrieving this data.
-The code that he created to extract the data from the Colombian National Registry is available for all to see, use, and share at GitHub.
-Additional data for this analysis comes from data I have collected for my own research from the Colombian’s National Planning Department and Colombia’s National Statistics Department.
-You can find this data at http://www.jctaborda.com/data.
-Finally, this page was designed to be seen on a desktop or laptop so you might miss information if you see it on a mobile device.
+And here I must credit my friend, Christian J. Meyer, who is responsible for retrieving these data.
+The code that he created to extract data from the Colombian National Registry is available for all to see, use, and share at GitHub.
+Additional data for this analysis comes from data I have collected for my own research from the Colombia National Planning Department and Colombia’s National Statistics Department.
+You can find these data at http://www.jctaborda.com/data.
+Finally, this page was designed to be viewed on a desktop or laptop, so you might miss information if you view it on a mobile device.